Skip to content

 The application whitelisting approach serves as a potent defense against emerging and unknown threats.
 By emphasizing the identification of trusted applications, it automatically blocks any software that falls outside this trusted realm.

 Microsoft Defender for Endpoint (MDE) is one of the tools that can be used by enterprises and organizations to develop the trusted applications policy and mange it at scale.
 MDE provides the intelligence and insights needed to create and maintain a robust application control policy through its Advanced Hunting feature.
-This feature uses KQL (Kusto Query Language) to query the data collected by MDE and using the WDACConfig module, we can turn this actionable data into WDAC policies.
+This feature uses KQL (Kusto Query Language) to query the data collected by MDE and using the WDACConfig module, we can turn this actionable data into App Control policies.
 We can then use Intune to deploy these policies to our endpoints.
 All of these tools are built for scalability.

 Note